kwrooijen/transpose-mark/README.md

 #### Transpose Mark Line

-Transpose a marked line with the current line:
+Transpose a marked line (leave a mark by e.g. searching for something) with the current line:

 `M-x transpose-mark`
 or